langchain-ai/langgraph/docs/docs/tutorials/index.md

 ## Get Started 🚀 {#quick-start}

 - [LangGraph Quickstart](introduction.ipynb): Start with the basics and get hands-on experience by building a chatbot with LangGraph from scratch.
 In this tutorial, we will build a chatbot that can use tools and keep track of conversation history.
 We will also leverage LangGraph features to add human-in-the-loop capabilities to the chatbot and see how time-travel works.

-### LangGraph Platform

-LangGraph Platform helps deploy LangGraph apps to production.
-The following tutorials will help you get started with LangGraph Platform:

-- [LangGraph Server Quickstart](langgraph-platform/local-server.md): In this quickstart, we will create a sample LangGraph app from a pre-built template and launch it locally.
+- [LangGraph Server Quickstart](langgraph-platform/local-server.md): Launch a LangGraph server locally and interact with it using the REST API and LangGraph Studio Web UI.
-- [LangGraph Cloud QuickStart](../cloud/quick_start.md): In this quickstart, we will deploy a LangGraph app using LangGraph Cloud.
+- [LangGraph Cloud QuickStart](../cloud/quick_start.md): Deploy a LangGraph app using LangGraph Cloud.

 ## Use cases 🛠️